-Within the District boundaries there are approximately 100+ miles of pipeline in the ground.
+Within the District boundaries there are approximately 100+ miles of pipe line in the ground.
 The pipe sizes range from 2" to 42".
-The type of pipe varies - between transite pipe (AC), ductile iron, steel, and PVC.
+The types of pipe varies - between transite pipe, ductile iron, steel, and PVC.
 The transite pipe in particular have reached their effective life, and subject to many challenging ruptures, breaks or leaks.
-The Distribution system needs a thorough assessment and rehabilitation.
+The Distribution system is in need of a thorough assessment and rehabilitation.

 The District has a North Booster station, that is the starting point of the District where the Muletown conduit enters the system.
-At this location there is one four-million-gallon tank, a second smaller tank of 250 thousand gallons, pressure pumps, a pump house, and telemetry assets at this location.
-The District has a South Booster station with a one-million-gallon tank, a 350-thousand-gallon tank, pump house with pumps and telemetry assets.
-The South Booster station is primarily to receive well water from the southern well field and pump into the distribution system from the lower area of the Districts distribution system.
+At this location there is one four million gallon tank, a second smaller tank of 250 thousand gallons, pressure pumps, a pump house, and telemetry assets at this location.
+The District has a South Booster station with a one million gallon tank, a 350 thousand gallon tank, pump house with pumps and telemetry assets.
+The South Booster station is primarily to receive well water from the southern well field and pump into the distribution system from the lower area of the Districts distribution system